 \section{A new diagnostic for spatio-temporal probabilistic forecasting}

-In this section, we would introduce a new diagnostic which is a strictly proper probabilistic scoring rule based on signatures of path that accounts for both temporal and spatial dependencies to adequately address the critical needs of probabilistic weather forecasting.
-First we would provide a brief review of scoring rules commonly used as diagnostic for probabilistic forecasting, in Section 2.2 we introduce the signature of a path, discuss how to extend them to weather data observed on discrete time points in Section 2.3 and some common augmentations to signatures of a path suitable for the purpose in Section 2.4.
-Finally, in Section 2.5 we would propose the signature kernel scoring rule.
+In this section, we introduce a new diagnostic, which is a strictly proper probabilistic scoring rule based on the signature of a path that accounts for both temporal and spatial dependencies to adequately address the needs of probabilistic weather forecasting.
+First, we provide a brief review of scoring rules commonly used as diagnostic for probabilistic forecasting.
+In Section 2.2, we introduce the signature of a path.
+We discuss the extension to weather data observed on discrete time points in Section 2.3 and some common augmentations to signatures of a path suitable for the purpose in Section 2.4.
+Finally, in Section 2.5, we propose the signature kernel scoring rule.